Shenzhaolong1330/DOPT/README.md

 # DOPT: D-learning with Off-Policy Target

-+ D-learning is a sample-based model-free Learning-based Lyapunov Control (LLC) method proposed by [Quan Quan](https://arxiv.org/abs/2206.03809) as a parallel method to Q-learning.
-It collects system data and improves controllers with learned Lyapunov candidates and D-functions

-+ DOPT is a LLC method, and is a variant of D-learning method.
-DOPT is designed to uses current and historical system data to online iteratively optimize the NN controller within the framework of Lyapunov theory.
-It can obtain a faster converging controller with a stability guarantee, higher sample efficiency and more steady training process than vanilla D-learning and DDPG.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Zhaolong Shen and Quan Quan

 This is the official repository of the paper "DOPT: D-learning with Off-Policy Target toward Sample Efficiency and Fast Convergence Control".
-__Congratulations This work has been accepted by ICRA 2025!__

 ![image](https://github.com/user-attachments/assets/26da8133-a487-4131-9aa8-a10e44c6ec5b)[Overview of the DOPT]

++ D-learning is a sample-based model-free Learning-based Lyapunov Control (LLC) method proposed by Prof.[Quan Quan](https://proceedings.mlr.press/v270/quan25a.html) as a parallel method to Q-learning.
+It collects system data and improves controllers with learned Lyapunov candidates and D-functions.
+This work is published in the Conference on Robot Learning (CoRL) 2024.

++ DOPT is a LLC method, and is a variant of D-learning method.
+DOPT is designed to uses current and historical system data to online iteratively optimize the NN controller within the framework of Lyapunov theory.
+It can obtain a faster converging controller with a stability guarantee, higher sample efficiency and more steady training process than vanilla D-learning and DDPG.
++ __Congratulations This work has been accepted by ICRA 2025!__

 ## 1. Files
 ### 1.1 Files and Folders